-Bleaching cloth diapers are generally considered to be a big no-no. However, bleaching cloth diapers at the right time, for a right cause and in a right way will do no harm to your cloth diapers.
+Bleaching cloth diapers are generally considered to be a big no-no. However, bleaching cloth diapers at the right time, for the right cause, and in the right way will not harm your cloth diapers.
 This blog covers everything you need to know about bleaching your UNOs.

 What is bleaching?

 Bleaching is a process of disinfecting reusable diapers when all the other methods fail (Hot water rinses, sun-drying, etc).

 Why do I bleach my cloth diapers?